Scene graph: Implementation

-Scene graph operations and dispatch
+Operations and dispatch

 Applying an operation on a scene graph requires some way of dispatching an operation based on a node's type.
 For example, in a render operation, a transformation group node would accumulate its transformation by matrix multiplication, vector displacement, quaternions or Euler angles.
 After which a leaf node sends the object off for rendering to the renderer.
 Some implementations might render the object directly, which invokes the underlying rendering API, such as DirectX or OpenGL.
 But since the underlying implementation of the rendering API usually lacks portability, one might separate the scene graph and rendering systems instead.
 In order to accomplish this type of dispatching, several different approaches can be taken.

 In object-oriented languages such as C++, this can easily be achieved by virtual functions, where each represents an operation that can be performed on a node.
 Virtual functions are simple to write, but it is usually impossible to add new operations to nodes without access to the source code.
 Alternatively, the visitor pattern can be used.
 This has a similar disadvantage in that it is similarly difficult to add new node types.

 Other techniques involve the use of RTTI (Run-Time Type Information).
 The operation can be realised as a class that is passed to the current node; it then queries the node's type using RTTI and looks up the correct operation in an array of callbacks or functors.
 This requires that the map of types to callbacks or functors be initialized at runtime, but offers more flexibility, speed and extensibility.

 Variations on these techniques exist, and new methods can offer added benefits.
 One alternative is scene graph rebuilding, where the scene graph is rebuilt for each of the operations performed.
 This, however, can be very slow, but produces a highly optimised scene graph.
 It demonstrates that a good scene graph implementation depends heavily on the application in which it is used.